hashicorp/terraform-provider-aws/website/docs/r/s3_bucket_replication_configuration.html.markdown

 * `prefix` - (Optional) Object keyname prefix that identifies subset of objects to which the rule applies.
 Must be less than or equal to 1024 characters in length.
 * `tags` - (Optional)  A map of tags that identifies subset of objects to which the rule applies.
 The rule applies only to objects having all the tags in its tagset.

+## Attribute Reference

+In addition to all arguments above, the following attributes are exported:

+* id - Resource id is the s3 source bucket name.

 ## Import